Get inspired by one of our most beloved writers and her words of wisdom. Read 5 Maya Angelou quotes about parenthood we can learn from.

 What will you write?

-During the last few days we lost a beloved author and teacher.
+We lost a beloved author and teacher.
 Maya Angelou has touched so many through her words and her presence.
 I was lucky—back in 2002 she attended The Los Angeles Times Book Festival and I was able to sit among the audience listening to her do her thing.

 Now she leaves us with her beautiful words and a life well lived and learned.